pachyderm/pachyderm/doc/deployment/deploy_custom/deploy_custom_configuring_persistent_disk_parameters.md

 - Google Cloud Platform™ (GCP)
 - Microsoft® Azure™

-Choosing one of these providers will create a configuration close to what you need.
+Choosing one of these providers creates a configuration close to what you need.
 After carefully reading the section below, consult with your Kubernetes administrators on which provider to choose.
-You may have to then edit your manifest manually, based on configuration information they provide to you.
+You might need to then edit your manifest manually, based on configuration information they provide to you.

 For each of the providers above,